 - Ammonium nitrate

 Polyon pellets are typically green.
 Their polymer shell is very thin and very hard.
 In fact, it is almost impossible to break.
 As a result, release of nutrients is quite gradual.
 Temperature triggers nutrient release, and the product can be effective for as long as nine months at temperatures of 86F.

 5. Sulfur coated urea (SCU) is another form of controlled release fertilizer.
 It is available in two forms.
-The sulfur can either be sprayed onto granular urea in a molten form to create the granules’ shell or SCU can be provided on its own, encapsulated in polymer.
-Both of these products are very affordable and provide good nourishment for both lawns and gardens.
+The sulfur can either be sprayed onto granular urea in a molten form to create the fertilizer granules’ shell or SCU can be provided on its own, encapsulated in polymer.
+Both of these products are very affordable and provide good nourishment for lawns, turfs and gardens.

 Cost Comparison Among Fertilizers

 When comparing the cost of a fertilizer product, you will get the most accurate results by calculating how much its nitrogen content costs per pound.
 To do this, you would multiply the total weight of the product with the percentage of nitrogen it contains.
 Divide the total cost of the product by the resulting number.

 How Should You Use Slow Release & Controlled Release Fertilizers?